mail us | mail this page

 In short the key factors in a CIDR world become the Network (base) IP address and the Netmask.

-To simplify writing IP addresses it has now become common practice to define a list of IP addresses using a slash (more properly IP Prefix) notation.
-The IP address to the LEFT of the SLASH (/) is the Network (base) IP address and the number (1 to 32) to the RIGHT of the SLASH (/) is the NUMBER OF CONTIGUOUS 1 BITS IN THE NETMASK.
+To simplify writing IP addresses used in routing or filtering systems it has now become common practice to define a list of IP addresses using a slash (more properly IP Prefix) notation.
+The IP address to the LEFT of the SLASH (/) is the Network (base) IP address and the number (1 to 32) to the RIGHT of the SLASH (/) is the number of contiguous 1 bits in the netmask.
+Thus, 192.168.2.0/24 will have an associated net/subnetmask containing 24 contiguous bits or 255.255.255.0 in dotted decimal format.
 The following table illustrates this notation:

-Slash Form Network IP Netmask No. of IPs
+Line No. IP Prefix (Slash) Form Network Base IP Netmask No. of IPs

 Notes:

-1. In the above examples - if you are not asleep - you will see that we have extracted multiple Class C addresses from a Class C IP address and subnetted sub-class C addresses from a Class B address just to illustrate how flexible CIDR has allowed us to become.
+2. In the above examples - if you are not asleep - you will see that we have extracted multiple Class C addresses from a Class C IP address (line 1) and subnetted sub-class C addresses from a Class B address (line 3) just to illustrate how flexible CIDR has allowed us to become.

 Private Network addresses

-The IETF has defined a series of IP ranges which may be freely used by any user/organization on their PRIVATE network.
-These addresses may not be used on the PUBLIC internet and all PUBLIC INTERNET gateways (routers) will silently discard the traffic (or unusually reject with an ICMP message).
+The IETF has defined a series of IP ranges (in RFC 1918) which may be freely used by any user/organization on their Private network.
+These addresses may not be used on the Public internet and all Public Internet gateways (routers) should silently discard the traffic (or, unusually, reject them with an ICMP message).

-Which range you use is ENTIRELY up to you.
-Go on, spoil yourself (and be like Apple) have a whole class A address to yourself!
-The full list of reserved and allocated IP address ranges is defined in RFC 3330 (you can get RFCs from the IETF).
+Which range you use is entirely up to you.
+Go on, spoil yourself (and be like Apple), have a whole class A address to yourself!
+In the case of home networks attached to a DSL or cable modem, it is normal to see a Class C range of 192.168.1/24 or 192.168.2/24.
+However, this is just a convention and any suitable range may be used.
+The full list of reserved and allocated IP address ranges are defined in RFC 1918 and RFC 3330 (you can get RFCs from the IETF).

 Network Address Translation (NAT)

-Network Address Translation (NAT) refers to the process by which a PRIVATE IP address (which may be freely used and routed in a user's Private network) may be mapped (or translated) to one or more PUBLIC IP addresses which can be routed across the PUBLIC INTERNET.
+Network Address Translation (NAT) refers to the process by which a Private IP address (which may be freely used and routed in a user's Private network) may be mapped (or translated) to a Public IP addresses which can be routed across the Public Internet.

-A well written NAT system also acts as a 'poor mans' firewall since it has the additional advantage that Internal IP addresses are not VISIBLE from outside the organisation AND EVEN IF THEY WERE INTERNET ROUTERS SHOULD DISCARD PACKETS ADDRESSED TO PRIVATE IP ADDRESSES.
-NAT is generally a 'good thing'™ for the tradional client server style applications of the Internet such as web access, FTP and email.
+A well written NAT system also acts as a 'poor mans' firewall since it has the additional advantage that Internal IP addresses are not visible from outside the organisation and even if they were Internet routers should discard packets addresses to Private IP addresses.
+NAT is generally a 'good thing'™ for the traditional client server style applications of the Internet such as web access, FTP and email.

-You may also see the term PAT (Port Address Translation) used in conjunction with NAT.
-This refers to the process by which a NAT service can map a port number to a specific PRIVATE IP address.
-This allows a single PUBLIC IP to support a range of PUBLIC services (Web, email, FTP etc.) on internal (PRIVATE IP) hosts.
+The term PAT (Port Address Translation) is used in conjunction with NAT.
+It refers to the process by which a NAT service can map a port number to a specific Private IP address.
+This allows a single Public IP address to support a range of Public services (Web, email, FTP etc.) on internal (Private IP) hosts.
 Example:

 192.168.2.0:80 HTTP (Web) 172.16.1.1 Web server